CapnDev-Git/CapnDev-Git/README.md

 ### 👋 Hi there
 I'm Eliott, 18 years of existence, probably currently talking to a **rubber-duck**.
-Still have no clue what a quantum computer is.
 Coding stuff ig...?

 Loves to direct teams of various sizes & autonomous dev that will **always** find what you are looking for.